Foreword

 Automation trajectory.
 Resistant.
 The human who oversees agent behavior cannot themselves be an agent (trust regression).

-(For C5-C9, see Part III.)
+(For C5-C9 and Part III sub-cluster roles, see Part III.)

 CLUSTER D — Design & Architecture